 To spice things up, there are further game mechanics, such as switching lanes and events like damage and pit stops.

-- Expansion Tracks doesn’t need much describing.
-Four new tracks, like Sonoma and Daytona are included, albeit with different names.
+- Expansion Tracks don’t need much description.
+Four new tracks, like Sonoma and Daytona, are included, albeit with different names.
 This pack also works with Grand Prix (look below).

 - Crew Chief Expansion adds a new deck of cards for each player, introducing the crew chief.
 It allows for more race strategies and control over a race.